-The Company continues to review the costs of its operational activities with a view to conserving its cash resources.
-As part of such review, and in order to preserve the cash position of the Company, it has been agreed with the Directors (since January 2019) and Management (since September 2019) that fees previously deferred would be reviewed.
-As of today, discussions with management continue and a resolution is expected to be reached in due course.
+The Group continues to review the costs of its operational activities with a view to conserving its cash resources.
+As part of such review, and in order to preserve the cash position of the Group, it has been agreed with the Directors since January 2023 that fees previously deferred would be reviewed.